 On the main menu, click on Manage projects to view all the projects stored in the disk from most recent to oldest.
 For every project, you can see the amount of memory it uses and its status.
-Project statuses can be "running", "finished" (all tasks finished without errors), "killed" (the user stopped the project before completion), or "error" (one or more tasks returned an error).
-The options available for a project depend on its status and are displayed as buttons.
-Here is a description of these options:
+Project statuses can be "running", "finished" (all the tasks finished without errors), "killed" (the user stopped it before completion), or "error" (one or more tasks returned an error).
+The options available for a project depend on its status, and are displayed as buttons.
+Here is a description of them:

 View log file: Points the browser to a live log file.
 If a project is running, it can be useful to know what tasks are already completed.
-If a project has finished, this can be used to review what tasks were performed and how long each one took.
-If a project returned an error, the log file will show what task was responsible and an explanation of the error.
-An execution can require tens or hundreds of gigabases during certain steps.
-If the log of an uncompleted project suggests that it is halted, check that you have free space on your disk.
+If a project finished, it can be used to review what tasks were performed and how long it took for each task.
+If a project returned error, the log file will show what task is responsible and an explanation of the error.
+An execution can require tens or hundreds of Gb during certain steps.
+If the log of an uncompleted project suggests that it is halted, check that you have free space in your disk.